 You are currently looking for new team members as DevOps Engineer and a Junior Software Developer.
 What makes your team special?
 What are the benefits to work at BOC Poland?

 People with whom I am working, really appreciate flexibility that we provide.
 It covers both definition of working hours and choosing the technologies that you want to learn.
 We have possibility to participate in the full lifecycle of mature products offered by BOC.
 Most of the challenges that we need to deal with come from the real usage of the applications what is always a more valuable lesson than thinking about theoretical problems.
 Currently our team contains people of 6 different nationalities where main communication language is English.
 Such an international team gives a good opportunity to improve language skills as well as understand culture and mindset of other people.

 You also want to become part of the BOC family?
 Then apply now!

-BOC Group offers experienced experts and young talents an inspiring work environment in the areas of business management, software development, customer support, consulting and sales.
+BOC Group offers young talents internships during the whole year in the areas of business management, software development, customer support, consulting and sales.
 In 25 years, the company has successfully grown together with a large number of colleagues as long-time companions and important key roles.
 We value curiosity, openness, enthusiasm and a high level of service quality and cultivate a personal, open corporate culture characterized by diversity.
 All together, we strive to grow further every day.